ecomplus/app-paypal/README.md

 | module | Name of launched module |
 | params | Object with app's information used to list payment options.
 The object must follow this JSON [Schema] (https://apx-mods.e-com.plus/api/v1/list_payments/schema.json?store_id=100).
 | application | Object with requesting app information.|
-Resource's response must follow this JSON [Schema] (https://apx-mods.e-com.plus/api/v1/list_payments/response_schema.json?store_id=100).
+Resource's response must follow this JSON [Schema](https://apx-mods.e-com.plus/api/v1/list_payments/response_schema.json?store_id=100).
 Response's displayed options must be setted by a user.
 Use application's hidden_data property to save this and other settings.

 Observation:
 - Resource must answer even if there are no users's configuration in app's hidden_data.
 For this, create a plug and play default configuration.